Y2Kmeltdown/NeuroRISC/README.md

 return out
 ```

 The `genITypeInst` function is used to generate the appropriate machine code out of an I type RISC V assembly instruction.
-For the format of an I type instruction refer to image X. The function takes in an assembly instruction that has been separated into a list of its tokens and then generates the binary data based on the data in each token.
+For the format of an I type instruction refer to image 3.
+The function takes in an assembly instruction that has been separated into a list of its tokens and then generates the binary data based on the data in each token.
 For example with an input of `parsedList = ['ADDI', 'x5', 'x0', '1']` The function would return `out = '00000000000100000000001010010011'`

 ```python
 genSTypeInst